Sharing your Christian faith: Four scenarios

 2. What approach would you take in engaging with someone who believes in God but is not ready for a daily commitment due to other priorities and the perception of too many rules?

-3. How would you respond to a person who identifies as a Wiccan and expresses a deep skepticism towards the existence of a personal God, feeling trapped in a lifestyle and questioning God's presence in the face of personal tragedy?
+3. How would you respond to a person who identifies as a Wiccan and expresses a deep skepticism toward the existence of a personal God, feeling trapped in a lifestyle and questioning God's presence in the face of personal tragedy?

 4. How might you navigate a conversation with a teenager who sees faith in God as an obstacle to people living life on their own terms?
 What direction would you setter to conversation when talking to someone unprepared to make a full commitment to faith?